Industrial Accidents: How to Avoid Them

 The prevention of industrial accidents is in the interests of both staff and employers.
 Accidents at work may lead to serious injury, and can even prove fatal.
 Employers could face legal charges, and at best will have the inconvenience of a worker or workers having to take time off.
 The cost to the employee can also be considerable, as they may be unable to return to the same job or have to recover from painful injuries.
 The company is of course ultimately responsible for the welfare of their employees and must take all necessary steps to reduce the risk of accidents in the workplace.
 But the employees also bear a share of the responsibility for following safety procedures correctly.

-Wear the correct clothing and work accessories
+Clothing and work accessories

 Wearing the appropriate clothing is of course essential.
 Each country will have its own regulations concerning standards, so be sure to familiarise yourself with the requirements of your own country.
 Safety helmets are a must in many industrial settings where there is a risk of injury from falling objects, such as in factories, on construction sites, and in forestry.
 They should be worn at all times when required in order to protect the head from injury.
 Use of the correct footwear is also important.
 Workwear and safety helmets should be checked regularly to ensure they are in good enough condition; using damaged or outdated items could be just as dangerous as using none at all.